 - Making sure your page title has 60 characters or less.

-- Ensuring that image file name includes the primary keywords.
+- Ensuring that the image file name includes the primary keywords.

 - Mentioning your focus keywords in H1 and a few H2 tags.